Medical Billing & Coding Schools Online with Financial Aid

 Robert D. Kruse Memorial Scholarship Fund for Allied Health Professionals

-If you are a student in the final year of your healthcare degree with a GPA of at least 2.5, you can apply for this annual scholarship from Cleveland Clinic.
-People who apply will need to provide a written statement about your academic journey as well as two recommendation letters.
+If you are a student in the final year of your healthcare degree program with a GPA of at least 2.5, you can apply for this annual scholarship from Cleveland Clinic.
+Applicants must submit two recommendation letters and a written statement describing their academic journey.

 - Amount: $5,000

-This health and wellness provider gives a variety of scholarships for high school and early college students studying for a healthcare degree, and all of them can be applied for in a single form on its website.
-There are Fort HealthCare Partners Scholarships, Medical Staff Scholarships, and Hospital Foundation scholarships.
+This health and wellness provider sponsors a variety of scholarships for high school and early college students studying for a healthcare degree, all of which can be applied for via a single online application.
+Specific awards available include the Fort Healthcare Partners Scholarships and the Fort Memorial Hospital Foundation Scholarships.

 Answering Common Questions

-If you have questions about funding for your medical billing and coding education, you are not alone.
-Below, we’ve answered several of the most frequently asked questions to help you navigate the financial aid process and secure the most funding possible for your education.
+If you have questions about funding for your medical billing and coding education, you’re not alone.
+Below, we’ve answered several of the most frequently-asked questions to help you navigate the financial aid process and secure the most funding possible for your MB&C training.

 Can you use FAFSA for medical coding?